Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 \begin{Extended Data Figure*}

-{ {\textbf{Locations of optically dark/faint galaxies compared to the SFMS in the SFR-$M_{\star}$ plane.} The extrapolated Schreiber SFMS\cite{Schreiber2015} at $z=5.5$, 1$\sigma$ scatter (0.5 $<$ $\Delta$MS $<$ 2, i.e., $\sim$0.3 dex), and $\pm 3 \times \Delta$MS region (0.33 $<$ $\Delta$MS $<$ 3, i.e., $\sim0.5$ dex) are highlighted with a grey line, a dark grey shaded area, and a light grey shaded area, respectively. $\Delta$MS $>$ 3 is commonly used to separate MS and SB galaxies.
+{ {\textbf{Locations of 36 DSFGs compared to the SFMS in the SFR-$M_{\star}$ plane.} Error bars correspond to 1$\sigma$ uncertainties.
+The extrapolated Schreiber SFMS\cite{Schreiber2015} at $z=5.5$, 1$\sigma$ scatter (0.5 $<$ $\Delta$MS $<$ 2, i.e., $\sim$0.3 dex), and $\pm 3 \times \Delta$MS region (0.33 $<$ $\Delta$MS $<$ 3, i.e., $\sim0.5$ dex) are highlighted with a grey line, a dark grey shaded area, and a light grey shaded area, respectively. $\Delta$MS $>$ 3 is commonly used to separate MS and SB galaxies.
 We also plot the Popesso SFMS\cite{Popesso2023} at $z=5.5$ with a dashed line. }} \end{Extended Data Figure*}

 \begin{Extended Data Figure}